StevenGerardini/Data-Analyst-Portfolio/README.md

           - Platforms
           - Top 10 Web Frameworks
       - B. Future Technology Trends Tab
-          - Top 10 Lnaguages Desired for the Next Year
+          - Top 10 Languages Desired for the Next Year
           - Top 10 Databases Desired for the Next Year
           - Desired Platforms for the Next Year
           - Top 10 Web Frameworks Desired for the Next Year